mpbasto/nodeJS-habitable-planets/README.md

 # Habitable Exoplanets 🌍

-Verifying which exoplanets found by Kepler's telescope are habitable
+Verifying which exoplanets found by Kepler's telescope are habitable, using NodeJS and the csv-parse module.

 ## Getting Started
 ### Dependencies